Saving and Preserving Toolbox

 If you're concerned about an art environment that's immediately threatened and you want to raise public awareness, some strategies include:

 - Advocate for preservation of the environment through the media.
 Letters to public officials, editors of newspapers, television stations, etc. are at times successful in raising awareness and staying the execution, but letter-writing campaigns can at times be easily buried.
-Click here to see sample advocacy letters.
+Sample advocacy letters:

 - Engage social media (facebook, electronic petitions) to broadcast your message.